FernleafSystems/WP-Shortcode-Library/readme.txt

 Recommended PHP: 7.3
 Stable tag: 2.0.0

-With Wordpress Shortcode Library we bring you a collection of Shortcodes we find useful to help you get more from WordPress.
+WordPress Shortcode Library is a small collection of useful shortcodes.

 == Description ==

 Currently there are 5 active shortcodes in the library: (See Changelog for updates!)

 [CF_STREAM/]
-Let's you embed CloudFlare Stream videos easily, with just the ID. e.g:
+Let's you embed CloudFlare Stream videos easily into WordPress posts and pages, with just the video ID. e.g:

 [CF_STREAM id="mycloudflarevideoid" preload controls /]